Raykosan/ComfyUI_RaykoStudio/README.md

 SELECT CSV FILE - Select the desired CSV file from the list of files that you have already uploaded earlier.
 📂 UPLOAD NEW CSV FILE - Download a new CSV file from anywhere on your PC.
 It will automatically appear in the styles folder and in the future you will be able to select it with the "SELECT CSV FILE" button.
 ➕ ADD STYLE - Choosing the styles you need
-🔴 Clear - Instantly clears the list of active styles
+🔴 Clear All - Instantly clears the list of active styles
-🔄️ Reset - Resets the node size to the default size (by the number of styles) if you manually stretched it
+🔄️ Reset Size - Resets the node size to the default size (by the number of styles) if you manually stretched it
 💾 Save - Saves all active styles to a preset (along with the name of the selected CSV file)
 📂 Load - Loads the saved preset (along with the CSV preset file)
 🟢 - Bypass on/off.
 You can choose an infinite number of styles and change them to create the combination you need.